tobami/littlechef/README.md

 #### Environments ####

-Chef Solo does not support Environments, but, similarly to the search case, LittleChef will automatically add a cookbook library that will let you define `chef_environment` in a role or node.
+Chef Solo does not support Environments but, similarly to the search case, LittleChef will automatically add a cookbook library that will let you define `chef_environment` in a role or node.

 #### Node Search ####